Need any help? Call us at 020 3962 2083!

 Psoriasis

-Psoriasis is a chronic inflammatory condition that primarily affects the skin, but in some cases, it can also affect the joints.
+Psoriasis is a chronic inflammatory condition that primarily affects the skin, but in a third of cases, it can also affect the joints.

-It presents symptoms such as well-defined, round, red or pink patches on the body covered with greyish-silver scales.
+Psoriasis typically presents with well-defined, round, red or pink patches on the body covered with greyish-silver scales.
 The affected skin often flakes and can itch at times.
-Psoriasis rashes commonly appear around the elbows, knees, buttocks, scalp, armpits, groin, hands, and feet.
+Psoriasis commonly appear around the elbows, knees, buttocks, scalp, armpits, groin, hands, and feet.
 Approximately half of the individuals with psoriasis also experience changes in their nails, such as pitting or separation of the nails from the nail bed.
 One-third of those who suffer from psoriasis also have joint inflammation or inflammation of tendons and muscle attachments.

-Management of psoriasis typically involves effective treatments that help control the condition hence it is important to consult a GP.
+Management of psoriasis typically involves anti-inflammatory treatments that help control the condition.

 The choice of treatment is influenced by the type and severity of psoriasis as well as the affected skin areas.
 Initial approaches often involve mild treatments, such as topical creams applied directly to the skin.
 If necessary, your doctor may escalate to stronger treatments.